DolbyIO/awesome-audio/README.md

     - [GStreamer](https://gstreamer.freedesktop.org/) - library for constructing graphs of media-handling components
     - [mpv](https://mpv.io/) - mpv is a free (as in freedom) media player for the command line.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.
     - [VLC](https://www.videolan.org/) - VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.
+    - [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
     - [Sound eXchange](http://sox.sourceforge.net/) - SoX is billed as the swiss army knife of sound processing programs
 - **Python**
     - [pyAV](http://docs.mikeboers.com/pyav/) - python bindings for ffmpeg to access media via containers, streams, packets, codecs, and frames